Find Affordable College Courses

 $3,050 Average Tuition & Fees

-Palm Beach State College ranked #16 on this year’s Best Value Health Professions Schools in Florida list.
-Palm Beach State College is a very large public school located in the large suburb of Lake Worth.
+Palm Beach State College came in at #16 in this year’s edition of the Best Value Health Professions Schools in Florida ranking.
+Palm Beach State College is a fairly large public school located in the large suburb of Lake Worth.

 In-state tuition fees for undergraduate students at Palm Beach State College are $3,050 per year.
 The average amount in student loans that health professions majors at Palm Beach State College take out is $10,543.

-Read full report on Health Professions at Palm Beach State College
+Full Health Professions at Palm Beach State College Report

 #17